coyleandrew/manhattanDistance/README.md

 ### Test Cases

-If you wish to run the test cases, download test.py to a directory of your choosing
+In the manhattanDistance directory, navigate to the CommandLine directory

 Open a command line and type: